RojaImmanni/FlappyBird_using_RL/README.md

 # Flappy-Bird-using-RL
 The code in this repository is used to train agents to play FlappyBird using techniques from reinforcement learning.
 Q-Learning and SARSA are implemented.
+You can find the video presentation for this project here - https://youtu.be/1FOySGmQQ4c

 ## Names:
 Roja Immanni